benbakhar/rudash/README.md

 ### <a id="_update"></a>`R_.update(object, path, updater)`

-This method is like _.set except that accepts updater proc to produce the value to set.
+This method is like R_.set except that accepts updater proc to produce the value to set.

 #### Arguments
 `object` *(Hash|Array)*: The object to modify.